On October 31st, 1974, Laura Ann Aime was attending a Halloween party with friends.

 - Other sources say that the house was in Lehi.

-- Then, there are other reports which suggest that the Halloween party actually took place at a cafe in Lehi.
+- Then, there are other reports that suggest that the Halloween party actually took place at a cafe in Lehi.

 As you can see, there doesn’t even seem to be a general agreement on where she was on that night.
 In other words, one of the single most important aspects of the case is “fuzzy”.